ionic-team/ionic-starter-tabs/README.md

-ionic-starter-blank
+Ionic Blank Starter Project
 ===================

-A blank starter project for Ionic
+A blank starter project for Ionic.
+To create a new blank Ionic project, follow the [Getting Started](http://ionicframework.com/getting-started/) guide and make sure to use this command;

+`$ ionic start myApp blank`

+See the [Ionic Docs](http://ionicframework.com/docs) for more info.